Prescription sleeping pills: What's right for you?

 Types of prescription sleeping pills

 Prescription sleeping pills may help you fall asleep easier or stay asleep longer — or both.
 The risks and benefits of various prescription sleeping pills can differ.
-To find the right prescription medication to help you sleep, your doctor generally should:
+To find the right prescription medicine to help you sleep, your health care provider generally should:

 - Ask questions to get a clear picture of your sleep patterns